bachue/sequel-unicache/README.md

 end
 ```

-But during unicache is disabled, model update or delete won't write through cache but expire it.
+During unicache is disabled, model modification or deletion will still expire the cache, don't worry about it.

 You're not supposed to enable Unicache during the testing or development.
 These methods can help to enable or disable all Unicache features.